Laws, Regulations and Annotations

 (d) Any person who renders a false or fraudulent report is guilty of a misdemeanor and subject to a fine not to exceed one thousand dollars ($1,000) for each offense.

 (e) Any violation of any provisions of this part, except as otherwise provided, is a misdemeanor and is punishable as such.

-(f) All moneys remitted to the board under this part shall be credited to the California Cannabis Tax Fund.
+(f) All moneys remitted to the department under this part shall be credited to the California Cannabis Tax Fund.